Pwani-University-Tech/django_contributions/README.md

 # django_contributions
-This repository is a community-driven hub for Django contributions.Join us in building and enhancing the Django ecosystem—whether you're sharing your own work, improving existing projects, or exploring new ideas, all contributions are welcome.
+This repository is a community-driven hub for Django contributions.
+It hosts a collection of Django projects, apps, and plugins developed by our members.
+Join us in building and enhancing the Django ecosystem—whether you're sharing your own work, improving existing projects, or exploring new ideas, all contributions are welcome.
+For details on how to get involved, check out the CONTRIBUTING.md file.